PART 19 — SMALL BUSINESS PROGRAMS

-(S-90) Contracting officers shall comply with the following:
+(S-90) Contracting officers and ordering officers shall comply with the following:

 (1) Complete and submit a DD Form 2579 for all acquisitions over $10,000 (See 19.202(S-92) for exceptions);

-(2) Office of Small Business Programs and SBA PCR (when applicable) concurrence on the DD Form 2579/AP should be obtained prior to making a public release, including communication with the SBA, indicating the government’s decision on the method of acquisition, e.g., Full and Open, Small Business Set-Aside, 8(a) Program or Sole Source;
+(2) OSBP and SBA PCR (when applicable) concurrence on the DD Form 2579/AP should be obtained prior to making a public release, including communication with the SBA, indicating the government’s decision on the method of acquisition, e.g., Full and Open, Small Business Set-Aside, 8(a) Program or Sole Source;

 (3) Set-asides to Small Business, HUBZone Small Business, Service-Disabled Veteran-Owned Small Business, 8(a) Program participants and Women-Owned/Economically Disadvantaged Women-Owned Small Business shall be considered first, prior to consideration of full and open competition, to facilitate meeting the DISA and Department of Defense (DoD) Small Business goals;

 (4) Where practicable, divide quantities of supplies or services into small lots to permit offers on quantities less than the total requirement to encourage small business participation;

 (5) Establish realistic delivery schedules, start dates and transition periods that will encourage small business participation;

-(7) Ensure that the requiring activity demonstrates and documents its market research (FAR Part 10, DFARS Part 210, and DARS Part 10) of small businesses for every acquisition.
-If a small business set-aside is not recommended, documentation as to why small business should not be considered shall be substantiated in the Market Research Report (MRR).
+(6) Ensure that the requiring activity and contracting officer demonstrate and document market research (FAR Part 10, DFARS Part 210, and DARS Part 10) of small businesses for every acquisition.
+If a small business set-aside is not recommended, documentation as to why a small business set-aside should not be considered shall be substantiated in the Market Research Report (MRR).
 (Reference DARS Part 10 (S-91)).

 (S-91) DD Form 2579

-(1) All submissions of the DD Form 2579 require the following documentation:
+(1) All submissions of the DD Form 2579 require the following documentation (if applicable):

 (i) Signed MRR applicable to the requirement.
-The MRR template are located at
+The MRR templates are located at

 (iv) Acquisition Plan/Acquisition Strategy.

-(2) The Office of Small Business Programs may require additional documentation outlined below:
+(2) The OSBP may require additional documentation outlined below: